This python program explains a step by step process to print Diamond pattern using the Python range function. It includes a working sample for help.

 Techniques-3

-Now, we’ll use the code which prints the diamond pattern with just one loop statement.
+Now, we’ll use the code that creates the diamond pattern with just one loop statement.

 In this sample, we are using Python 3.6 f-string feature, and a combination of the reversed(), and range() functions.